The Product Knapsack Problem: Approximation and Complexity: A Fully Polynomial-Time Approximation Scheme

 The proof consists of two parts.
-First, we analyze the effect of scaling by~$K$ and rounding down in \eqref{eq:scaledprofit} by showing that~$S^A$ yields an objective value close to the value of~$S^*$ for the associated instance of KP with profits $\log(|p_j|)$.
+First, we analyze the effect of scaling by~$K$ and rounding down in \eqref{eq:scaledprofit} by showing that~$S^A$ yields an objective value close to the value of an optimal solution set~$S^*$ for PKP in the associated instance of KP with profits $\log(|p_j|)$.
 The argumentation closely follows the standard FPTAS for KP (see \cite[Sec.~2.6]{Kellerer+etal:book}):

 In~\eqref{eq:optsol}, we exploited the optimality of~$S^A$ for the KP instance with profits~$\tp_j$.
 We now set

 Then, using the definition of~$K$ in~\eqref{eq:defis} and that $\eps \leq - \log (1-\eps)$ for $\eps\in(0,1)$, we obtain